jltsiren/gcsa2/README.md

 Query `locate(i, results)` returns the identifiers of the input nodes at the beginning of the paths represented by the path node with lexicographic rank *i*.
 Query `locate(range_type(sp,ep), results)` does the same for lexicographic range *[sp,ep]*.

 The low-level interface and the graph navigation operations are still subject to change.

-## Version history

-### Current version

-* Support for binary graph format and multiple graph files.
-* Multithreaded `mergePaths()` and `GCSA::mergeByLabel()`.

-### 0.2 (2015-07-16)

-* The second pre-release.
-* More space-efficient construction.
-* Support for cyclic graphs.
-* Switched from prefix-range-sorted graphs to prefix-sorted graphs to fix issue #3.

-### 0.1 (2015-05-27)

-* The first pre-release.
-* Index construction from paths extracted from vg.
-* `find()` and `locate()` queries.

-## Todo

-* Optimizations
-  * Implement a simplified GCSA for de Bruijn Graphs.
-With indicator bitvectors like in the original GCSA, *LF()* queries on `mapper` will be much faster.
-  * Multithreaded `joinPaths()`, `GCSA::build()`, and `GCSA::sample()`.
-  * The size of a `PathNode` can be reduced to 16 bytes with a more efficient encoding for the *(id,offset)* pairs.
-  * Semi-external construction. `joinPaths()` can be done for each chromosome separately. `mergePaths()`, `GCSA::mergeByLabel()`, `GCSA::build()`, and `GCSA::sample()` are all essentially sequential scans.
-  * More space-efficient index representation.
-  * Sample compression.
-More efficient encoding for the *(id,offset)* pairs would already help.
-  * Determine when nodes have to be prefix-sorted and when we can make them prefix-range-sorted.
-* Generalizations
-  * Make index construction work with 0 doubling steps.
-  * Support for larger alphabets.
-  * Support for inputs other than vg paths.
-  * Sampling when starting positions are just node ids without offsets.
-* Interface
-  * Low-level interface.
-  * Graph navigation operations.
-* Construction parameters
-  * Split the size limit into memory limit and disk space limit.
-  * What to do when the limits are exceeded?
-(Index the previous generation or fail.)
-  * Temporary file location.
-* Compilation options
-  * Use 32-bit or 64-bit node identifiers in `PathNode`.
-* "Slow mode"
-  * Include optional edges in the graph and find matches that contain exactly one optional edge.
-  * Moves some complexity from index construction to queries.
-  * Requires a partial index for the reverse graph and an edge matrix with 2d range queries for the optional edges.
-  * Chris Thachuk: **Indexing hypertext.**  Journal of Discrete Algorithms 18:113-122, 2013.
-* Alternative approaches
-  * Full GCSA.
-  * Determinize the graph, using the multi-sampling approach to map back to original positions.
-* A paper describing the new algorithmic ideas.
-* Documentation in the wiki.

 ## References